juxhouse/bela-resources/reference/ECD-File-Format.md

 A nested child element is declared using only its last path segment.
 Its path will be composed of its parent's path + `/` + this segment.
 It is a [quotable string](#quotable-string) that does not contain a slash `/`.
 Most elements in the example ECD above are declared like this.
 Child elements are IMPLICITLY contained by their parent and cannot de explicitly contained by any other built element.

 #### Element Query
 Slash-asterisk-slash `/*/` followed by the last path segment of some element.
 Example: `/*/getAddress()`.

+If the line also includes a [type](#element-type), it will be used as a query filter too.

 A warning is generated in case of ambiguity (more than one `getAddress()` elements found, for example).
 To guarantee good performance, no other wildcard positioning is supported, for now.

-If the line also includes a [type](#element-type), it will be used as a query filter too.

 #### Element Type
 An [identifier](#identifier) between square brackets.
 Examples: `[domain]`, `[subdomain]`, `[service]`, `[package]`, `[class]`, `[endpoint]`, etc.

-#### Name
+#### Element Name
 A [quotable string](#quotable-string) with max length of 512.
 Example: `"My Project"`.
 If ommitted, the last path segment will be used as the element name.
 It must be quoted if it starts with `(`.

 #### Tags